polca/premise/README.md

 will install the package and the required dependencies.

+``premise`` comes with the latest version of ``brightway``, which is Brightway 2.5.
+This means that ``premise`` will output databases that are compatible with Brightway 2.5.

+If you want to use the results in the Brightway 2 framework (e.g., to read them in ``activity-browser``), you need to specify it in the installation command:

+    pip install "premise[bw2]"

+You can also specify that you want to use Brightway 2.5:

+    pip install "premise[bw25]"

-A development version with the latest advancements (but with the risks of unseen bugs), is available from Anaconda Cloud:
+A development version with the latest advancements (but with the risks of unseen bugs), is available from Anaconda Cloud.
+Similarly, you should specify that you want to use Brightway 2.5:

+    conda install -c conda-forge premise-bw25

+Or rather use Brightway2:

-    conda install -c conda-forge premise
+    conda install -c conda-forge premise-bw2

 How to use it?